Reviewing a proposed change

 Details deploy link at the bottom of every pull request.

-Once you visited the URL, locate the page(s) to which proposed changes refer and preview them.
+Once you visit the URL, locate the page(s) to which proposed changes refer and preview them.
 Test the overall experience, links, images, preview website on a mobile device.

 Next, let’s take a look at the content guidelines that can help inform the review process.